 - Military ID with photo

 - Federal or State government issued photo identification

 - Student identification with photo from a high school or accredited institution of higher learning

 - Tribal identification card with photo

-Voters who do not have a photo ID can acquire a state identification card at their local Secretary of State branch office for $10.
+Voters who do not have a photo ID can acquire a state identification card at their local Secretary of State branch office.
 State ID cards are free to individuals who are 65 or older, blind, or who have had their driving privileges terminated due to a physical or mental condition.
 Proof of identity and residency are required when applying for a State ID card.

 For additional information about the photo identification requirement, please visit the Secretary of State Election Web Page.

 For questions about voter registration and / or elections, please contact Marilyn L. Beebe, Clerk